The Future of Empathy in AI: Can Machines Really Understand Us?

 AI’s Understanding of Human Emotions: The Present and The Future

-Adjust real-time interactions based on emotional feedback
+- Adjust interactions in real-time based on emotional feedback

 The Future of Empathy in AI